Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 - [Create an organization or project collection](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization?view=azure-devops)

 > **Important!** The [Azure DevOps CLI](https://docs.microsoft.com/azure/devops/cli/?view=azure-devops) is used for the subsequent steps.
 Please make sure that it is installed.
 The authentication is done via a Personal Access Token (PAT).
 This can be done via `az devops login` or by storing the PAT token in the `AZURE_DEVOPS_EXT_PAT` environment variable.
+The token is expected to have at least the following scopes: `Agent Pools`: Read & manage, `Build`: Read & execute, `Project and Team`: Read, write, & manage, `Service Connections`: Read, query, & manage.

 #### Create a new Azure DevOps project